JakkuSakura/wprs/README.md

 represented as rust types and serialized using [rkyv](https://github.com/rkyv/rkyv).
 Unlike the wayland protocol, the wprs protocol tries to be idempotent when possible.
-For example, instead of the repeated back-and-forth involved in created a surface, creating an xdg-surface, creating an xdg-toplevel, waiting for it to be configured, creating a buffer, attaching the buffer, and comitting it, wprsd will send a single commit message to wprsc with the complete state of the surface (surface's attached buffer contents (if any), its role (if any) and any associated metadata, etc.) and wprsc will execute the appropriate dance with the local compositor.
+For example, instead of the repeated back-and-forth involved in creating a surface, creating an xdg-surface, creating an xdg-toplevel, waiting for it to be configured, creating a buffer, attaching the buffer, and committing it, wprsd will send a single commit message to wprsc with the complete state of the surface (surface's attached buffer contents (if any), its role (if any) and any associated metadata, etc.) and wprsc will execute the appropriate dance with the local compositor.